Link Search Menu Expand Document

 Add a PRE-LADDER SUM rule to ensure the ladder functions as expected.

-The price type of the ladder determines how the prices are applied.
+The Price Type Setting in the Ladder determines how the prices are applied.
 Unit price means that the given price is applied per product in the range, while group price means that the price is applied to the group of products once the step is reached.
-The group price will then also be applied if the step of a ladder is not filled in product quantity.
-Unit price is often used as the standard.
+The Group Price will apply even when the quantity does not reach the upper-bound of a Ladder step.
+Unit price is the standard setting.

 The steps of a ladder determine the ranges of the quantities per step, combined with the value (price) and cost of those steps.
-When a from-value of the first step is left empty, the step will assume that there is no lowest value.
-The same happens when the to-value is left empty, the step will then assume that there is no highest value.
-It is recommended to leave the to-value of the highest step empty, as to ensure no usage can be missed by a capped value.
+When the From-value in the first Ladder-step is left empty, no lower-bound is present.
+The same happens when the To-value is left empty, then no upper-bound is present.
+It is recommended to leave the To-value of the highest step empty, to ensure no usage can be missed by a capped value.

 Step by step: How to add a “Ladder” rule:

-- In the field [Rule Name], write “LADDER” combined with the name of the product cluster the rule will apply to. a.
-In case of a customer specific price, add the customer’s name before or after the product cluster name.
+4. In the field [Rule Name], write “LADDER” combined with the name of the Product Category the rule will apply to. a.
+For a customer-specific price, add the customer’s name before or after the Product Category name.

-- In the [Product Cluster] field, type the product name and select the product (cluster) the rule should apply to.
+5. In the [Product Category] field, type the product name and select the product (cluster) the rule should apply to.

-- In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
-In case of a customer specific price, select the corresponding customer cluster.
+6. In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
+For a customer-specific price, select the corresponding customer cluster.

 Figure Pricing Rules 9: Ladder Type pricing rule